my approach:

 ABOUT ME:

 Before becoming a therapist, I spent 15 years as an actor, teaching artist, and university professor.
-At the time, I didn’t realize that my work was laying the foundation for my future as a therapist — teaching me how to attune to human behavior and the ways our environments shape how we relate to ourselves and others.
-It also deepened my understanding of trauma, resilience, and the transformative power of intentional connection.
+That work taught me how to attune to human behavior and how deeply our environments shape the ways we relate to ourselves and others.
+It also grounded my understanding of trauma, resilience, and the transformative power of intentional connection.

-I carry this history with me into the therapy room — a sensitivity to story, a respect for each client’s process, and a belief in the healing potential of compassionate collaboration.
-For me, therapy is a lot like a rehearsal room: a space to explore, experiment, reflect, and revise without fear of judgment or the pressure of an audience.
-Together, we’ll look at what’s working, what’s getting in the way, and what feels most authentic so that you can move through the world with more clarity, confidence, and intention.
+I carry this with me into the therapy room — a sensitivity to story, a respect for each person’s process, and a belief in the healing potential of collaborative work.
+In many ways, therapy can feel like a rehearsal space: a place to explore, experiment, reflect, and revise without judgment or pressure.
+Together, we’ll look at what’s working, what’s getting in the way, and what feels most authentic so you can move through the world with more clarity and intention.

 I hold a Master of Social Work (MSW) from the Jane Addams College of Social Work at the University of Illinois Chicago.